Moneta Group Investment Advisors LLC Increases Stock Holdings in The Walt Disney Company (NYSE:DIS)

-Moneta Group Investment Advisors LLC boosted its position in The Walt Disney Company (NYSE:DIS) by 19.3% during the 2nd quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 20,618 shares of the entertainment giant’s stock after purchasing an additional 3,335 shares during the period.
-Moneta Group Investment Advisors LLC’s holdings in The Walt Disney were worth $3,624,000 as of its most recent SEC filing.
+Moneta Group Investment Advisors LLC lifted its stake in The Walt Disney Company (NYSE:DIS) by 19.3% during the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 20,618 shares of the entertainment giant’s stock after buying an additional 3,335 shares during the quarter.
+Moneta Group Investment Advisors LLC’s holdings in The Walt Disney were worth $3,624,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other large investors have also recently made changes to their positions in the business.
-Ironwood Wealth Management LLC. raised its stake in The Walt Disney by 18.8% during the 1st quarter.
-Ironwood Wealth Management LLC. now owns 3,926 shares of the entertainment giant’s stock valued at $724,000 after purchasing an additional 622 shares during the period.
-E Fund Management Co.
-Ltd. bought a new stake in The Walt Disney during the 1st quarter valued at approximately $589,000.
-Quilter Plc raised its stake in The Walt Disney by 3.8% during the 1st quarter.
-Quilter Plc now owns 389,496 shares of the entertainment giant’s stock valued at $71,869,000 after purchasing an additional 14,358 shares during the period.
-Wealth Enhancement Advisory Services LLC raised its stake in The Walt Disney by 42.5% during the 1st quarter.
-Wealth Enhancement Advisory Services LLC now owns 2,522 shares of the entertainment giant’s stock valued at $479,000 after purchasing an additional 752 shares during the period.
-Finally, Cadent Capital Advisors LLC raised its stake in The Walt Disney by 15.2% during the 1st quarter.
-Cadent Capital Advisors LLC now owns 1,779 shares of the entertainment giant’s stock valued at $328,000 after purchasing an additional 235 shares during the period.
-64.10% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors also recently bought and sold shares of the company.
+Eudaimonia Partners LLC raised its stake in shares of The Walt Disney by 20.2% in the second quarter.
+Eudaimonia Partners LLC now owns 17,470 shares of the entertainment giant’s stock worth $3,071,000 after buying an additional 2,934 shares during the period.
+Lavaca Capital LLC raised its stake in shares of The Walt Disney by 6.8% in the second quarter.
+Lavaca Capital LLC now owns 3,599 shares of the entertainment giant’s stock worth $633,000 after buying an additional 229 shares during the period.
+Wills Financial Group Inc. raised its stake in shares of The Walt Disney by 0.5% in the second quarter.
+Wills Financial Group Inc. now owns 28,760 shares of the entertainment giant’s stock worth $5,055,000 after buying an additional 156 shares during the period.
+Nippon Life Global Investors Americas Inc. raised its stake in shares of The Walt Disney by 6.2% in the second quarter.
+Nippon Life Global Investors Americas Inc. now owns 64,330 shares of the entertainment giant’s stock worth $11,308,000 after buying an additional 3,730 shares during the period.
+Finally, Middleton & Co Inc MA raised its stake in shares of The Walt Disney by 2.3% in the second quarter.
+Middleton & Co Inc MA now owns 34,875 shares of the entertainment giant’s stock worth $6,130,000 after buying an additional 788 shares during the period.
+64.10% of the stock is currently owned by hedge funds and other institutional investors.

-The Walt Disney (NYSE:DIS) last issued its earnings results on Thursday, August 12th.
-The entertainment giant reported $0.80 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.57 by $0.23.
+The Walt Disney (NYSE:DIS) last posted its quarterly earnings data on Thursday, August 12th.
+The entertainment giant reported $0.80 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.57 by $0.23.
 The Walt Disney had a return on equity of 3.78% and a net margin of 1.77%.
-The business had revenue of $17.02 billion during the quarter, compared to analysts’ expectations of $16.82 billion.
-During the same period in the prior year, the business earned $0.08 EPS.
+The company had revenue of $17.02 billion during the quarter, compared to analysts’ expectations of $16.82 billion.
+During the same quarter in the previous year, the business earned $0.08 EPS.
 Equities analysts anticipate that The Walt Disney Company will post 2.45 EPS for the current fiscal year.

-In other news, CEO Robert A. Chapek sold 10,587 shares of the business’s stock in a transaction on Tuesday, August 31st.
+In other The Walt Disney news, CEO Robert A. Chapek sold 10,587 shares of the company’s stock in a transaction on Tuesday, August 31st.
 The stock was sold at an average price of $182.00, for a total value of $1,926,834.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
 Also, EVP Brent Woodford sold 8,000 shares of the business’s stock in a transaction on Friday, August 13th.
 The stock was sold at an average price of $186.57, for a total value of $1,492,560.00.
 Following the completion of the transaction, the executive vice president now directly owns 42,620 shares of the company’s stock, valued at $7,951,613.40.
 The disclosure for this sale can be found here.
-0.25% of the stock is currently owned by corporate insiders.
+0.25% of the stock is owned by insiders.

 The Walt Disney Company Profile